bahmutov/cypress-examples/docs/recipes/wrap-promises.md

 ## Use the returned selector to click

+📺 Watch this example explained in the video [Wrap Asynchronous Function](https://youtu.be/28Q9aJFpgwQ).

 Let's say we want to get the element selector to find and then click.
 Let's say the user wants to do something like this:

 ```js